Workplace Civility

 * Although the scenarios represented in this course take place in an office setting, the lessons and content shared can be applied to any work situation at Berkeley Lab.

-Recognizing Incivility & Calculating the Cost
+Recognizing & Calculating the Cost of Incivility

 Incivility looks like: